Skip to main content

 4. Create Persona Profiles: Document each persona.
 Include job role, goals, pain points, and preferred communication.
 Give each persona a name and a picture.

 5. Validate and Refine: Share personas with internal teams.
 Get feedback and make adjustments.
-Ensure they feel realistic.
+Ensuring realism is important.

 6. Integrate into Strategy: Use personas to guide decisions.
 Apply them to partner enablement and marketing.